tawashley/cartridge-svgs/README.md

 # Base Module [![Build Status][travis-image]][travis-url]

-> Starting point for a base [Cartridge](https://github.com/cartridge/cartridge) module
+> Starting point for a SVG [Cartridge](https://github.com/cartridge/cartridge) module

 ## Setup for a new module
 [Create a new empty repository](https://github.com/new) for your expansion pack.